Digital-Transformation-Summer-Corps/RIS-Chatbot/README.md

 5. Set your own configurations as environment variables.
 A template is provided as `.env.example`.
 Note that you would need to add your own Gemini API key for validation (QA generation & LLM-as-a-judge).
    ```
    cp .env.example .env
+   chmod 600 .env
    ```
+   ** It is VERY IMPORTANT to limit permissions to your .env if you are using a shared storage space because it contains sensitive API key information.
    *cp does not cause any changes that Git tracks, so there will be no conflicts*